ilrWebServices/ilr-profile-data-pull/README.md

 2. Copy example.ilr-faculty-data-conf.php to ilr-faculty-data-conf.php and supply the configuration settings found at [https://cornell.box.com/s/kwevsqueaxuagcb2mqgd](https://cornell.box.com/s/kwevsqueaxuagcb2mqgd).
 If you have changed the location of the feed-server, then change the configuration accordingly.
 3. Copy example.aws-sdk-conf.php to aws-sdk-conf.php and supply the location of an existing AWS S3 bucket and the key and secret of an AWS user with permissions to write to that bucket.
 4. To install the AWS-SDK-PHP library, run `curl -sS https://getcomposer.org/installer | php && php composer.phar install` to install the dependencies.
+5. After running the script get_all_data_use_aws.php, the data feed will be available at https://s3.amazonaws.com/<aws bucket name>/ilr_profiles_feed.xml